Hank Steinberg: Career

 Afterward, Steinberg created and was executive producer of the ABC series The Nine, which he wrote with his sister, KJ Steinberg.
 It ran seven episodes.

 In 2010, HarperCollins purchased the rights to Steinberg's forthcoming novel, Out of Range, making a two-book deal for a potential franchise for the publisher.
 The book rights were subsequently sold to Paramount Pictures, where Steinberg adapted the book into a screenplay.

 In May 2016, Hulu ordered a prehistoric-drama pilot, Dawn, from Steinberg and Ken Nolan.
-Dawn Follows a tribe of Neanderthals as they struggle to survive and hold on to their way of life after coming into contact with a family of Homo sapiens.
+Dawn follows a tribe of Neanderthals as they struggle to survive and hold on to their way of life after coming into contact with a family of Homo sapiens.

-Steinberg co-created and was executive producer of TNT's The Last Ship, in 2014, which had its series finale on November 11, 2018.
-The Last Ship, starring Eric Dane, Adam Baldwin, Charles Parnell, Travis Van Winkle, Marissa Neitling, Jocko Sims, Kevin Michael Martin, and Christina Elmore, follows a naval destroyer crew, after a pandemic kills most of Earth's population.
+Steinberg co-created and was executive producer of TNT's The Last Ship, in 2014, which ran for five seasons and 56 episodes through 2018.
+The series, starring Eric Dane, Rhona Mitra, Adam Baldwin, Charles Parnell, Travis Van Winkle, Marissa Neitling, Jocko Sims, Kevin Michael Martin, and Christina Elmore, follows a naval destroyer crew, after a pandemic kills most of Earth's population.

 Steinberg went on to create and serve as an executive producer of the ABC American legal drama For Life, which premiered February 11, 2020.
-The series is a fictional legal and family drama inspired by the life of convict turned attorney Isaac Wright, Jr. The success of the show led his Channel Road Productions company to an overall deal with Sony Pictures Television.
+The series is a fictional legal and family drama inspired by the life of convict turned attorney Isaac Wright Jr. The success of the show led his Channel Road Productions company to an overall deal with Sony Pictures Television.

+Sony acquired the rights to the Italian drama Doc – Nelle tue mani for Steinberg who sought to adapt the drama for an American audience.
+In 2021 Steinberg hired Barbie Kligman to help develop and serve as show-runner.
+Steinberg and Kligman sold the rights to Fox in 2023, and cast Molly Parker in the titular role.
+The series shot in Toronto and the premiere will air on Fox on January 7th 2025.
+In addition to serving as the Executive Producer, Steinberg also wrote Episode 3 and Episode 5 of the first season.

+Following the success of Doc, Fox Entertainment signed Steinberg to a broadcast direct deal to develop new dramas for the network.
+Fox President Michael Thorn said, “Hank is an invaluable creative partner and collaborator, already delivering the intense new medical procedural ‘Doc’ to the network.
+Expanding this relationship builds on Hank’s proven track record for creating undeniable, broad-appeal franchises, and with his incomparable voice, will bring even more incredible, unexpected entertainment to Fox’s audiences worldwide.”